Looking for fun ways to play with your baby, whether at home or out and about? Learn how to entertain a baby with these simple ways.

 A favorite activity of mine was to walk my babies to our local park and lay them on a blanket underneath a tree.

-Being out in nature is one of the best activities you can do for your baby.
+Being out in nature is one of the best activities for your baby.
 The fresh air and sounds of the outdoors is refreshing, not to mention the different sights they see.
 Even something as simple as watching the patterns of the leaves swaying back and forth is enough to entertain.

 This is also a good opportunity to practice tummy time, especially with all the things to see and touch at the park.
 Let your baby grab the grass in a fist, or gaze at the clouds floating in the sky.